 Historically, a majority of our sales have been to relatively few customers, and due in part to the consolidation of ownership of cable television and direct broadcast satellite systems, we expect this customer concentration to continue in the foreseeable future.
-Net sales to our ten largest customers in 2006, 2005 and 2004 accounted for approximately 50%, 54% and 55% of net sales, respectively.
-In 2006, 2005 and 2004 Comcast accounted for 12%, 18% and 17% of net sales, respectively.
+Net sales to our ten largest customers in the first quarter of 2007, and the fiscal years 2006 and 2005 accounted for approximately 61%, 50% and 54% of net sales, respectively.
+In the first quarter of 2007, and the fiscal years 2006 and 2005, Comcast accounted for 21%, 12% and 18% of net sales, respectively.

-Sales to customers outside of the U.S. in 2006, 2005 and 2004 represented 49%, 40%, and 42% of net sales, respectively.
+Sales to customers outside of the U.S. in the first quarter of 2007, and the fiscal years 2006 and 2005 represented 40%, 49% and 40% of net sales, respectively.
 We expect international sales to continue to account for a substantial portion of our net sales for the foreseeable future.